 Higher education courses

 The following Higher Education 12 credit point French courses are offered for both undergraduate and postgraduate students.
-The program guides provide full details including program structures, entrance requirements and application information.
+Studying a language as part of a degree can augment work-ready skills and is an enriching ‘add-on’ to a separate major field of study.

 - LANG1167 French 1